 3. Smashing Peeps with Dry Ice

 When you put marshmallows inside a sealed container and vacuum out the air, they grow!
-Let the air out again, and they collapse.
+Let the air out again, and they collapse.5.
+Sink a Peeps

 Peeps float because they're less dense than water--all those air bubbles spread the sugar out.
-But if you smash the Peeps to destroy the air bubbles and make it smaller, you can teach it to swim!
+But if you smash the Peeps to destroy the air bubbles and make it smaller, you can teach it to swim!6.
+Bleach the Peeps

 This Peeps candy experiment sends marshmallows diving to the bottom of a bowl!